Nearly every Democratic presidential candidate is now backing a debate on climate change

 Elizabeth Warren

 The candidate tweeted a video of her reading a letter from an activist asking her to sign a petition for a climate change debate.
 “I’m up for that,” she said.
+She also backed Inslee’s pushback against the DNC:

-During selfie lines, people often press notes into my hands to explain why they’re in this fight.
-Last week in VA, I got a note asking if I support a climate debate.
-Yes!
-We need to do everything we can to save our planet.
-Thanks @usclimatestrike and @MoveOn for leading this. pic.twitter.com/SUykWTptTP
+Gov. Inslee is exactly right.
+Climate change is the biggest challenge we face.
+Every candidate running for president should have a serious set of policies to address it, and should be eager to defend those proposals in a debate. https://t.co/6uprXIJKa2

 Kamala Harris